Niftory/niftory-kotd-cadence/README.md

 # niftory-cadence

 ## Getting Started: General
+⚠️ This project last tested on Flow CLI v0.20.2.

 1. Install the Flow CLI
-Before you start, install the Flow command-line interface (CLI).

-⚠️ This project last tested on Flow CLI v0.20.2.

 ## Getting Started: Working on Tests
 ⚠️ Cadence tests are expected to run against the local emulator.